pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

 <img src="../images/publish-python-package-pypi-conda.png" alt="Image showing the progression of creating a Python package, building it and then publishing to PyPI and conda-forge.
 You take your code and turn it into distribution files (sdist and wheel) that PyPI accepts. then there is an arrow towards the PyPI repository where ou publish both distributions.
 From PyPI if you create a conda-forge recipe you can then publish to conda-forge. " width="700px">

-Once you have published both package distributions (the source distribution and the wheel) to PyPI, you can then publish to conda-forge.
-Conda forge requires an source distribution on PyPI in order to build your package on conda-forge.
+Once you have published both package distributions (the source distribution and the wheel) to PyPI, you can then publish to conda-forge.  requires an source distribution on PyPI in order to build your package on conda-forge.
 You do not need to rebuild your package to publish to conda-forge.
 :::

-## What is conda forge?
+## What is conda-forge?
 conda is an open source package and environment management tool that can be used to install tools from the different channels within the Anaconda Cloud repository.